 What we do

-Florida Justice Center is a nonprofit legal aid and reentry organization that is at the forefront of an emerging model of holistic legal services.
+Florida Justice Center is a nonprofit legal aid organization that is at the forefront of an emerging model of holistic legal services.
 By combining quality legal representation with connections to social and mental health services, we are able to treat the whole person and address the issues that brought about their involvement in the justice system.

 As the first and only legal aid organization in Florida authorized to provide criminal legal services, FLJC is uniquely situated to create meaningful change on individual and systemic levels.

 HOW WE DO IT